differential-games/differential-space/README.md

 Support up to 16 players
 - **Changing the port**
 To help resolve 'map is empty' error for players who want to use a different port
-- **Better UI feedback**
-Answer why a move is invalid on hovering over a target planet
 - **Scoreboard**
 Show number of planets/ships each player has.